 A patient could wear a splint at the wrist so that the wrist does not move and the median nerve could rest.

 A physician can also prescribe some steroids or anti-inflammatory drugs.

 If the above treatments do not work, then the doctor could recommend undergoing carpal tunnel release surgery.
 This eases the pressure on the nerve.

 Predisposing medical conditions for developing the syndrome include:

-Repetitive movements of the wrist can cause carpal tunnel syndrome to develop.
+Repetitive movements of the hand and wrist can cause carpal tunnel syndrome to develop.
 This includes placing the wrist in abnormal positions.

 A patient can reduce stress from the wrist and hands to prevent carpal tunnel syndrome.
 Some of the ways to achieve this include: